-Finally, if you should absolutely refuse to vaccinate your child despite all our efforts, we will ask you to find another healthcare provider who shares your views.
-Please recognize that by not vaccinating you are putting your child at unnecessary risk for life-threatening illness, disability, and even death.
+Finally, if you should absolutely refuse to vaccinate your child despite all our efforts, we will ask you to find another health care provider who shares your views.
+We do not keep a list of such providers nor would we recommend any such physician.
+Please recognize that by not vaccinating you are putting your child at unnecessary risk for life-threatening illness and disability, and even death.

-As medical professionals, we feel very strongly that vaccinating children on schedule with currently available vaccines is absolutely the right thing to do for all children and adults.
-Thank you for your time in reading this policy, and please feel free to discuss any questions you have about vaccines with any one of us.
+As medical professionals, we feel very strongly that vaccinating children on schedule with currently available vaccines is absolutely the right thing to do for all children and young adults.
+Thank you for your time in reading this policy, and please feel free to discuss any questions or concerns you may have about vaccines with anyone of us.